-Avoid bland design

-FRONT BOUNDARY TREATMENT

-To enhance the consistency of front fence heights and maintain views of front gardens.

-- Ensure front fences are no more than 1.5m or the average fence height in the street (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties.

-High solid front fences.

-Avoid high front fences

-CAR PARKING STRUCTURES

-- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m. - Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street. - Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling. - Adjoining garage doors facing the street in side-by-side townhouses. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street. - Driveways, basements and ramps that cover the extent of the site.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates within the streetscape.
+To minimise period reproduction design.
+Use building materials that integrate with the streetscape character.
+Ensure the use of contemporary design in preference to period reproduction styles.
+Break buildings into separate elements and use eaves, overhangs and other design details to articulate the façade.
+Bland design such as sheer or plain rendered façades.
+Period reproduction design.
+Avoid bland design FRONT BOUNDARY TREATMENT • To enhance the consistency of front fence heights and maintain views of front gardens.
+Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less).
+Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties. • High solid front fences.
+Avoid high front fences CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
+To ensure basement garages do not increase the visual bulk of buildings Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence.
+Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
+Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
+Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling.
+Adjoining garage doors facing the street in side-by-side townhouses.
+Basement ramps that commence at the street frontage.
+Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
+Driveways, basements and ramps tthat cover the extent of the site.
+Image: constraint of the constraint o